chiyokolinux/docs/deppa/deppa.8.md

   The number of requests after which the garbage collector should trigger.
 Defaults to 1024.
 * -disable-gobj
   When specified, disables execution of .gobj files.
 Defaults to false.
+* -gobj-user
+  Specifies the user to run .gobj files as.
+Defaults to nobody.
+Must be an existing user when -disable-gobj is not given.
+* -gobj-group
+  Specifies the group to run .gobj files as.
+Defaults to nogroup.
+Must be an existing group when -disable-gobj is not given.

 BUGS
 ----